Kahvedzic/Employee-Correlation-Analysis-/README.md

 and satisfaction levels amongst employees.
 Once our analysis is complete, we will take another step by seperating our analysis into departments in order to create insights to see if there are any correlations amongst departments

-Core of analysis will be looking into 3 key columns:
+Core of analysis will be looking at 3 key columns:
 - Satisfaction levels
 - Number of projects completed
 - Average monthly hours worked

-Core of project will be split between:
+Core of project will also be split between:
-Years employed greater or equal to 5 years vs less or equal to 5 years + results grouped by departments further into analysis
+- Years employed greater or equal to 5 years vs less or equal to 5 years
+- Results will also be grouped by departments further into project for deeper analysis

 Tools used in project include the following:
 Pandas, Numpy, Matplotlib, Seaborn